Yellowstone Trail: Events

-In June 1915, a timed relay race from Chicago to Seattle was held on the Trail.
-The 2445 mi route was won with a best time of 97 hours.
-Although no deaths were recorded during the race, accidents did happen.
+Other accidents and incidents also happened.
 One was in Eau Claire, Wisconsin, when one of the competitors, George Murphy, was 'speeding recklessly' at 26 mi/h in his Mitchell 6, en route to Menomonie from Chippewa Falls.
 He skidded when coming downhill around a corner, crashing into a tree.
 He survived, finishing his relay segment to Menomonie in a backup car.